TRZLedgerFoundation/templates/community/merkle-airdrop/README.md

   - Space: `8 (discriminator) + 32 + 32 + 8 + 8 + 1` ≈ 89 bytes; allocate with headroom (e.g., 128 bytes)

 - Vault PDA (System Account owned by program)
-  - Purpose: Holds SOL to be distributed.
+  - Purpose: Holds TRZ to be distributed.
   - Example seeds: ["vault", airdropState]
   - Data: lamports only; no data account needed if purely a System Account
   - Property: Only the program can move lamports from this PDA.